Fourth-Party Vendors: Managing Risk Throughout the Extended Supply Chain

 • Gaining visibility and control over 4th and Nth party risk

 Third-party vendors are companies that your organization works with directly.
 Fourth parties are companies that contract with your third parties.
-For instance, if your company contracts with a polyester supplier, then that supplier would be classified as a third party.
-If they utilize a manufacturer based in Vietnam, then the manufacturer would be a fourth party.
-A Cambodian raw material supplier to the manufacturer would be an example of a fifth party.
-If Cambodian laws were to change to make it more expensive to produce ethylene, a key ingredient in polyester, then it could cause a ripple effect throughout your supply chain.
+For example, if your company contracts with a polyester supplier, that supplier would be classified as a third party.
+If your polyester supplier uses a manufacturer in Vietnam, the manufacturer is a fourth party.
+Now, if that manufacturer contracts with a Cambodian raw material supplier, that raw material supplier would be a fifth party.
+Should Cambodian laws change, making it more expensive to produce ethylene, a key ingredient in polyester, it could cause a ripple effect throughout your supply chain.
+Understanding these relationships helps you mitigate risks across your supply chain.

-Sometimes, the further removed from the contracting organization that the Nth party is, the less impact a disruption causes – but this isn’t always the case.
+Sometimes, the further removed from the contracting organization that the Nth party is, the less impact a disruption causes – but this isn't always the case.
 Colonial Pipeline is a prime example of how one supplier suffering a cyberattack can cripple businesses up and down the supply chain.
-These risks are particularly acute when you are highly dependent on one vendor that can’t be easily replaced.
-The more visibility you gain into your organization’s vendors, and the vendors of your vendors, the more you will understand and effectively mitigate unacceptable risks.
+These risks are especially severe when your organization relies heavily on one vendor they cannot easily replace.
+The more visibility you gain into your organization's vendors and the vendors of your vendors, the more you will understand and effectively mitigate unacceptable risks.

 Accounting for Fourth-Party Risk in Your Vendor Risk Management Program

-Vendor Risk Management (VRM) has recently become critical for organizations of all sizes.
+Vendor Risk Management (VRM) has become critical for organizations of all sizes.
 However, many companies stop at third parties when considering vendor risk.
-Over the past 30 years, supply chains have become increasingly global.
-Many organizations now rely on hundreds, if not thousands, of fourth- and Nth-party vendors throughout their supply chains.
-In many cases, an organization may be completely unaware that they rely on an Nth-party vendor until a significant disruption occurs.
-Below are some guidelines to help you account for fourth and Nth parting in your broader VRM program.
+Modern supply chains are increasingly global, relying on hundreds or thousands of fourth- and Nth-party vendors.
+An organization may be unaware of its reliance on an Nth-party vendor until a significant disruption occurs.
+Below are some guidelines to help you account for fourth and Nth parties in your broader VRM program.

 Identifying Critical Vendors and Determining Risk Tolerance

-It's important to identify the fourth parties that work with your mission-critical vendors.
-If a crucial fourth-party vendor experiences a security breach, supply chain issue, or other interruption, then your business will likely face consequences.
+Identifying the fourth parties that work with your mission-critical vendors is essential.
+If a crucial fourth-party vendor experiences a security breach, supply chain issue, or other interruption, your business will likely face consequences.
 To mitigate risk and plan appropriately, you need to know who your fourth-party vendors are.
 Examine your vendor portfolio for any fourth parties shared by several suppliers, such as Amazon Web Services or another common vendor.

-In a perfect world, you could ensure that every company you work with applies the same standards to their vendors as you do.
-However, this is not always the case – yet you still need to work with 4th, 5th and Nth parties to successfully run your organization.
-That’s why it’s important to determine your company's risk tolerance related to fourth and Nth parties and build processes to assess their inherent risk and residual risk (i.e., risk levels before and after controls are applied, respectively).
+In a perfect world, you could ensure that every company you work with applies the same standards to its vendors as you do.
+However, this is not always the case, yet you still need to work with 4th, 5th, and Nth parties to run your organization successfully.
+That's why it's essential to determine your company's risk tolerance related to fourth and Nth parties and build processes to assess their inherent and residual risks (i.e., risk levels before and after controls are applied, respectively).
 We recommend categorizing all vendors and including inherent risk as a key factor for establishing control requirements for each service tier.
-For example, your vendor’s cloud service provider will be subject to more stringent requirements than their cleaning contractor.
+For example, your vendor's cloud service provider will be subject to more stringent requirements than their cleaning contractor.

-It’s also critical to be on the same page with vendor contracts regarding fourth-party liability and accountability.
+It is also critical to align vendor contracts regarding fourth-party liability and accountability.
 Start by documenting relationship management practices with crucial stakeholder business units and identifying partner touchpoints throughout the supply chain.
-Then, build service level agreements and control requirements into contracts depending on each vendor's service, tier or category and implement change management to address any scope changes.
+Then, build service-level agreements and control requirements into contracts based on each vendor's service, tier, or category, and implement change management to address any scope changes.
 Finally, ensure that requirements are met through ongoing vendor SLA and performance management practices.

 On-Demand Webinar: Strategies to Mitigate Supply Chain Risks in Fourth and Nth Parties